LukasWoodtli/WebPage/pelican/content/understanding_computation.md

 *"it’s possible to convert any regular expression into an equivalent NFA—every string matched by the regular expression is accepted by the NFA, and vice versa — and then match a string by feeding it to a simulation of that NFA to see whether it gets accepted."* - page 92

+*"here are two kinds of extremely simple regular expression that are not built out of anything simpler:*

+- *An empty regular expression.
+This matches the empty string and nothing else.*
+- *A regular expression containing a single, literal character.
+For example, `a` and `b` are regular expressions that match only the strings '`a`' and '`b`' respectively."* - page 92

+*"combine them to build more complex expressions:*

+- *Concatenate two patterns.
+We can concatenate the regular expressions `a` and `b` to get the regular expression `ab` , which only matches the string '`ab`'.*
+- *Choose between two patterns, written by joining them with the `|` operator.
+We can join the regular expressions `a` or `b` to get the regular expression `a|b` , which matches the strings '`a`' and '`b`'.*
+- *Repeat a pattern zero or more times, written by suffixing it with the `*` operator.
+We can suffix the regular expression a to get `a*` , which matches the strings '`a`' , '`aa`' , '`aaa`' , and so on, as well as the empty string '' (i.e., zero repetitions)."* - page 92

 <!-- TODO continue

-An empty regular expression.
-This matches the empty string and nothing else.
-A regular expression containing a single, literal character.
-For example, a and b are regular expressions that match only the strings 'a' and 'b' respectively.

-July 31, 2016
-92

-combine them to build more complex expressions: Concatenate two patterns.
-We can concatenate the regular expressions a and b to get the regular expression ab , which only matches the string 'ab' .
-Choose between two patterns, written by joining them with the | operator.
-We can join the regular expressions a or b to get the regular expression a|b , which matches the strings 'a' and 'b' .
-Repeat a pattern zero or more times, written by suffixing it with the * operator.
-We can suffix the regular expression a to get a* , which matches the strings 'a' , 'aa' , 'aaa' , and so on, as well as the empty string '' (i.e., zero repetitions).

-July 31, 2016
-92

 the * operator to bind more tightly than concatenation, which in turn binds more tightly than the | operator.